 How to monitor the situation

-You may have heard a lot about the new virus known as COVID-19 in the news or online.
-It's easy to get caught up in the uncertainty and fear, but it's important to keep up to date with information and advice provided by reliable sources, including the official Australian Government guidance.
+It's important to keep up to date with information and advice provided by reliable sources, including the official Australian Government guidance.
 This information is regularly updated and based on the best possible advice as the situation changes.

 For the latest news, updates and advice from government agencies across Australia, visit